i05nagai/memorandum/language/english_speaking.md

     * notice period
     * During the probationary period, the employment period may be terminated by either party with a notice period of 4 weeks
 * secondee
-* those people who are familiar with your talents and work ethic and are willing to vouch for you
 * attest
     * (of a person) to state with authority that something is true, or (of a situation or event) to show that something is likely to be true
         * As one who worked there for years, I can attest that applications are carefully reviewed.